 How many customers are leaving?

-How many customers are leaving highly effective technology, retail, service, manufacturing or healthcare businesses because of the way that they feel treated when they have a problem?
+How many customers are leaving highly effective educators, technology, retail, service, manufacturing or healthcare businesses because of the way that they feel treated when they have a problem?

-Measuring the right things.
+Doing the right things.

 If you get the input right you get the output right.
 Easy for us to say you might think, and rightly so.
 But let’s look at it this way: